What Is Jaundice?

 - Rh disease.
 In a condition called Rh incompatibility, some of a baby’s blood leaks into a mother’s bloodstream during pregnancy.
 This can cause an increase in the production of white blood cells, which in turn attack the red blood cells of the fetus.
 Some babies born with Rh disease will develop jaundice.

 Jaundice is extremely common.
-Around 6 out of every 10 babies will develop jaundice after birth, the University of Rochester, with an even higher incidence in pre-term infants.
+Around 6 out of every 10 babies will develop jaundice after birth, the University of Rochester, with an even higher incidence in pre-term infants and children who developed bruising during labor or delivery.

 How To Treat Jaundice